 The Dutch-owned Mhondoro Game Lodge was initially opened in 2008, then closed for two years after a devastating fire in 2013.
-Like a phoenix from the ashes, it has risen again – bigger, bolder, and more beautiful.
+Like a phoenix from the ashes, it has risen again - bigger, bolder, and more beautiful.
 The name “Mhondoro” means “Spirit of the Lion” and the lodge certainly lives up to its name.
-It is situated in the malaria-free, Big Five, Welgevonden Game Reserve in Limpopo, and promises constant animal encounters on game drives and at the lodge.
+It is situated in the malaria-free, Big Five, Welgevonden Game Reserve in Limpopo, one of the closest Big 5 game reserves to Johannesburg, and promises constant animal encounters on game drives and at the lodge.

 We were met at the Welgevonden Main Gate by Mike, our guide, who took us on the 45-minute drive to the lodge in the game vehicle.
 This had a dual benefit.
 We didn’t have to drive on gravel road, and it was like an additional game drive, due to the wildlife we saw en-route.

 The exclusive Mhondoro Lodge can accommodate a total of 20 guests in five suites and a villa.
 Two of the suites sleep four each and are ideal for families.
 The exclusive-use villa sleeps six people and includes three en-suite bedrooms, a private gym, yoga room and heated swimming pool.
 It is also accompanied by its own staff complement and safari vehicle.